cardano-foundation/CIPs/CIP-0068/README.md

 ## Backward Compatibility

 To keep metadata compatibility with changes coming in the future, we introduce a `version` field in the datum.
-From version 2 onwards this is handled on the datum constructor level.

 ## Path to Active